EPTlib/eptlib.github.io/index.md

 ## Tutorial

 A tutorial that shows how to use the EPTlib application with Python is available [here](/assets/tutorial/eptlib-tutorial.zip).
-The tutorial is a short [Jupyter notebook](https://jupyter.org/) where the input pre-processing, the configuration setup and the output post-processing are performed for a simple case study.
+The tutorial is a short [Jupyter notebook](https://jupyter.org/) where the input pre-processing, the configuration setup and the result analysis are performed for a simple case study.

 ## List of implemented methods